HalfaChink/DBot-Template/README.md

 Python and the library is made for advanced users.
 Do not use this template if you don't know the basics.
 [Here's](https://pythondiscord.com/pages/resources) a link for resources to learn python.

-If you need some help for something, do not hesitate to contact me on discord **Halfa#6592**.
+If you need some help for something, do not hesitate to contact me on discord **Halfa_**.

 ## Disclaimer